-11. Arbitration under these Rules is binding and can be enforced under the provisions of Rules 38 through 40.
-Neither a client nor a lawyer is obligated to arbitrate under these rules, but both are encouraged to do so.
-Exception: when a client is obtained through the Lawyer Referral Program (LRIS) the attorney must agree to enter into arbitration.

-The hearing shall be assigned to a one-member panel for disputes involving amounts of \$5,000 or less and to a three-member panel for disputes involving amounts over \$5,000, unless the parties and the District Chair agree to a lesser number of panel members.
+- 14. Once both parties have agreed to arbitrate, arbitration under these Rules is binding and can be enforced under the provisions of these Rules.
+Neither a client nor a lawyer is obligated to agree to arbitrate under these rules, but both are encouraged to do so.
+Exception: when a client is obtained through the State Bar of Wisconsin Lawyer Referral Program (LRIS) the attorney must agree to enter into fee arbitration. - 15.
+District chairs or a designee shall determine the appropriate vehicle for reviewing arbitration matters.
+In general, the arbitration shall be assigned to a one-member panel for disputes involving amounts of \$7,500 or less and to a three-member panel for disputes involving amounts over \$7,500, unless the parties and the District Chair or a designee agree to a lesser number of panel members.

-Upon receipt of a timely consent to arbitrate, the dispute is to be forwarded to the appropriate District Chairperson who shall assign a Panel Chairperson and remaining panel members, if applicable, to hear that dispute.
-The District chairperson shall assign a Panel Chairperson, who is a lawyer, and two others, one of whom shall be a non-lawyer, if a non-lawyer_panelist is available, if not, then a lawyer can be chosen in place of a non-lawyer.
-In designating panelists, the District Chairperson shall strive to rotate panelist selections equitably.

-- 12. Panelists are vested with all the powers and duties granted and imposed upon arbitrators by Chapter 788 of the Wisconsin Statutes, consistent with the terms of these rules. - 13.
-The single arbitrator or Panel Chairperson assigned to the arbitration shall make reasonable offers to: - (a) Schedule and notice the hearing within thirty (30) days after receiving the request for arbitration; - (b) Attempt to hold the hearing within ninety (90) days after receiving the request for arbitration dependent on all party's schedules; - (c) Mail or email written notice of hearing and other pertinent information to panel members and the parties; - (d) Notify the program administrator and the district chair of the date scheduled of the hearing once it is set; and, - (e) File a decision within thirty (30) days after the close of the hearing (subject to any delay for transcript preparation purposes pursuant to Rule 21 and written summaries pursuant to rule 28).
-A decision is filed when it is mailed, emailed or sent by facsimile to the Program Administrator, as specified in Rule 36.
+- 16. Upon receipt of a timely consent to arbitrate, the dispute is to be forwarded to the appropriate District Chairperson or a designee who shall assign a Panel Chairperson and remaining panel members, if applicable, to review that dispute.
+A Panel Chairperson shall be assigned, who is a lawyer, and two others, one of whom shall be a non-lawyer, if a non-lawyer panelist is available.
+If not, then a lawyer can be chosen in place of a non-lawyer.
+In designating panelists, there shall be an effort to rotate panelist selections equitably. - 17.
+Panelists are vested with all the powers and duties granted and imposed upon arbitrators by Chapter 788 of the Wisconsin Statutes, consistent with the terms of these rules. - 18.
+The single arbitrator or Panel Chairperson assigned to the arbitration shall make reasonable efforts to: - (a) Schedule and notice the hearing within thirty (30) days after receiving the request for arbitration; - (b) Attempt to hold the hearing within ninety (90) days after receiving the request for arbitration dependent on all party's schedules; - (c) Mail or email written notice of hearing and other pertinent information to panel members and the parties; - (d) Notify the program administrator and the district chair or a designee of the date scheduled of the hearing once it is set; and, - (e) File a decision with the program administrator within thirty (30) days or as soon as reasonably possible after the close of the hearing.
+A decision is filed when it is mailed, emailed or otherwise sent to the Program Administrator.

 A decision of a three-member panel shall be made by a majority rule if not by unanimous vote.
 Failure to meet these dates does not affect the validity of the decision.
 Any other error in procedure not affecting the substantive rights of the party claiming the error shall not impair the validity of the decision.